apptainer/singularity-userdocs/singularity_and_docker.rst

     Bootstrap: oci
     From: .singularity/cache/oci:a692b57abc43035b197b10390ea2c12855d21649f2ea2cc28094d18b93360eeb

-Recall that the colon-appended string in this file uniquely specifies the ``org.opencontainers.image.ref.name`` of the desired image, as more that one possibility exists in the ``index.json`` file.
+Recall that the colon-appended string in this file uniquely specifies the ``org.opencontainers.image.ref.name`` of the desired image, as more than one possibility exists in the ``index.json`` file.
 The corresponding ``build`` command is:

 .. code-block:: none